MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-policies.md

   This policy controls the default value for the clipboard site permission.

-Setting the policy to 2 in the registry blocks sites from using the clipboard site permission.
+Setting the policy to 2 blocks sites from using the clipboard site permission.

-Setting the policy to 3 in the registry or leaving it unset lets the user change the setting and decide if the clipboard APIs are available when a site wants to use an API.
+Setting the policy to 3 or leaving it unset lets the user change the setting and decide if the clipboard APIs are available when a site wants to use an API.

-This policy can be overridden for specific URL patterns using the [ClipboardAllowedForUrls](#clipboardallowedforurls) and[ClipboardBlockedForUrls](#clipboardblockedforurls) policies.
+This policy can be overridden for specific URL patterns using the [ClipboardAllowedForUrls](#clipboardallowedforurls) and [ClipboardBlockedForUrls](#clipboardblockedforurls) policies.

 This policy only affects clipboard operations controlled by the clipboard site permission and doesn't affect sanitized clipboard writes or trusted copy and paste operations.